Rank insignia of the Bundeswehr: Reservist Insignia (obsolete)

-Reserve and retired servicemembers wore the insignia described below until August 2019, when the use of such was discontinued.
+Reserve and retired servicemembers wore the shoulder insignia described below until August 2019, when the use of such was discontinued.
 Currently, reservists and retired personnel wear the same rank insignia as their active duty peers.
 The Army/Air Force wore a black-red-gold cord affixed to the shoulder loop, and naval personnel wore a letter "R" affixed as shown below.